oatakan/ansible-role-rhel_template_build/README.md

 temporary files can be created inside the container.
 Molecule sets the `ANSIBLE_CONFIG` environment variable so Ansible loads this configuration.

+The Docker image used for testing creates this directory during build to avoid permission issues when Ansible gathers facts.

 The Molecule scenario builds a container from `quay.io/rockylinux/rockylinux:9` and installs `systemd` and Python so the role can run in a Docker container.